RobinBrouwer/gritter/README.markdown

 	def create
 		...
-		gflash :success => "The product has been successfully created!", :notify => "This product doesn't have a category."
+		gflash :success => "The product has been created successfully!", :notify => "This product doesn't have a category."
 		...
 	end